kemitix/print-stream-interceptor/README.md

 * FilteredPrintStreamWrapper - uses a Predicate to filter String writes
 * CopyPrintStreamWrapper - copies writes to another PrintStream
 * StringTransformPrintStreamWrapper - uses a Function to modify String writes
+* ByteTransformPrintStreamWrapper - uses a Function to modify byte writes